-Revenues from long-term contracts under which the Company provides significant construction to the customer's specifications and networks operation and maintenance (mostly governmental projects) or long-term contracts relating to the design, development or manufacture of complex equipment or technology platforms to a buyer's specification (or to provide services related to the performance of such contracts) are generally recognized over time because of continuous transfer of control to the customer.
-This continuous transfer of control to the customer is based on the fact that the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced, or alternatively, in some contracts, based on the fact that the Company has right to payment for performance completed to date.
-The Company generally uses the cost-to-cost measure of progress for its contracts because it best depicts the transfer of control to the customer, which occurs as it incurs costs on the contracts.
+Revenues from long-term contracts under which the Company provides significant construction to the customer's specifications and networks operation and maintenance (mostly governmental projects) are generally recognized over time because of continuous transfer of control to the customer.
+Specifically, these contracts include construction performance obligations, for which this continuous transfer of control to the customer is based on the fact that the Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced according to ASC 606.
+The Company generally uses the cost-to-cost measure of progress for these construction performance obligations because it best depicts the transfer of control to the customer, which occurs as costs are incurred on the contracts.
+In the years ended December 31, 2022, 2021 and 2020, the Company recognized revenues from these construction performance obligations in the amount of \$16,169, \$22,958 and \$19,470, respectively, which are presented under Network Infrastructure and Services operating segment.

 At the inception of a contract, the Company evaluates the products and services promised in order to determine if the contract should be separated into more than one performance obligation.
 The products and services provided as part of the construction are not distinct from one another due to a customer defined interrelated operational performance requirement, a highly complex interrelated and integrated output and significant contract management requirements.
 The promises to provide operation and maintenance services are distinct performance obligations.
-The Company allocates the transaction price for each contract to each performance obligation identified in the contract based on the relative standalone selling price (SSP).
+The Company allocates the transaction price for each contract to each performance obligation identified in the contract based on SSP.
 Standalone selling prices for the Company's products and services provided as part of the long-term contracts with governments are generally not observable, and consequently the Company uses the expected cost plus a reasonable margin approach to estimate a standalone selling price.
 The estimation of SSP requires the exercise of management judgement.
 The Company typically establishes SSP ranges for its products and services.
 In some governmental contracts, the Company is also required to supply tablets which are distinct and are accounted for as separate performance obligations.
 The Company determines SSP for tablets based on observable market data.
 Revenues related to tablets performance obligation are recognized at a point in time upon delivery of the tablets.